jools-r/jquery-cookiebar/README.md

 	fixed: false, // Set to true to add the class "fixed" to the cookie bar.
 Default CSS should fix the position
 	bottom: false, // Force CSS when fixed, so bar appears at bottom of website
 	zindex: '', // Can be set in CSS, although some may prefer to set here
+	honorDnt: false, // Set to true to respond to Do Not Track browser settings
+	dntMessage: 'Your ‘Do Not Track’ browser settings were recognized.
+Tracking cookies will not be set.
+You can change your settings on our <a href="{policy_url}">Privacy Policy</a> page.', // Message that appears on browsers with "Do Not Track" on
+	dntCookieName: 'donottrack-message', // Name of Do Not Track bar cookie
+	dntCookieBarClass: 'cb-donottrack', // Optional additional class name for Do Not Track bar
 	domain: String(window.location.hostname), // Location of privacy policy
 	referrer: String(document.referrer) // Where visitor has come from
 ```